udhos/gitcheat/README.md

 "Adding the -a option to the git commit command makes Git automatically stage every file that is already tracked before doing the commit, letting you skip the git add part"

+## Log

+git log "lists the commits made in that repository in reverse chronological order"

 ## Remote

 Remote is a pointer to a remote repository URL.